cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-53.md

 ![NISTSP80053_3](/images/NIST80053_example2.bmp "NIST SP800-53 Example 2")

-As highlighted previously, the organizational parameters used throughout have a substantial effect on the control itself.
-However, the provided description is still information rich and useful as a guide for implementing an access control procedure.
-Including further references to best practices and risk management framework documents that may be helpful in determining the organizational parameter values.
+As highlighted, the organizational parameters used throughout have a substantial effect.
+Still, the description is information rich and useful as a guide to all organizations.
+With references to best practices and RMF documents to determine organizational parameter values.

 ## **Conclusion**

 ---

-Although not a technical guide on use of the tools necessary to implement security policies, this publication is a very practical guide for security controls.
-Each control is described in great detail and discussed thoroughly.
-The only component missing from this document is the technical "how" of applying the control, but that varies based on the information system structure.
-Any organization could benefit from comparing these controls with their documented control implementations.
+Although not a technical guide on use of the tools of the trade, NIST800-53 is a practical guide for security controls.
+Each control is described in detail and discussed thoroughly.
+The only component missing is the technical "how" of applying the control.
+Which varies based on the information system structure and resources.
+All organizations should compare these controls with their documented controls.

 ## **Sources**